Your Guide to Business IT Security Policies

 8. Visitor Policy

-Make sure your employees know what is expected of them when they receive guests to your facility.
+Make sure your employees know what is expected of them when they receive guests at your facility.

 9. Clean Desk Policy

-Keep sensitive information and assets safe with a policy that outlines how your staff should leave their work station.
+Keep sensitive information and assets safe with a policy that outlines how your staff should leave their workstations.

 10. Change Management Policy